I started thinking about finding the best air purifier for my home because I was living in Beijing when the “airpocalypse” struck.

 2. There are many options on the cheap end of the scale (including !) that remove as much particulate as the big boys.

 3. Choosing a purifier is as simple as checking out the empirical data linked above and selecting the best combination of effectiveness and price.

 After I did all of these tests and read other people’s tests, I now use simple DIY purifiers in my apartment in Beijing.
 I know several people who have paid for that 14,000 RMB ($2,138) IQ Air I first read about; in my home, I’m protecting my lungs for and paying about 3% of that price.

 1. Avoid ionizers.

 they are not effective in the doses seen in most commercial machines, and they create ozone.
 I wrote a simple explanation of here.
 (Also check out .)

 2. Avoid ozone generators, unless you’re not planning on being in the room.

 Ozone can clean the air, but it’s harmful to humans.
 To give a sloppy analogy, it’s kind of like filling your home with landmines to protect against intruders.
 They’d kill intruders, but also us!
-Consumer Reports recommends to “avoid dedicated ozone generators entirely.”
+Consumer Reports “avoid dedicated ozone generators entirely.”